necolas/react-native-web/website/guides/getting-started.md

 that is needed after initializing a web app with CRA is to install `react-native-web`.

+If you are unfamiliar with setting up a new React web project, please follow the recommendations in the [React documentation](https://reactjs.org/).

 ## Adding to an existing web app

 Existing web apps need to alias `react-native` to `react-native-web` and